Return to NETSTATE.COM home page.

 Amendments in the Assembly and in the Senate regarding the protective sections of the bill slowed passage in both houses.

-Never in question was the section specifying the garibaldi as the official state marine fish.
+Never questioned, however, was the section specifying the garibaldi as the official state marine fish.

 First read in the Assembly in January, 1995, Bill Morrow's bill was finally passed in the Senate in September of the same year.